 Their role is to help you function at your best with your vision loss.
-They can prescribe and train you in the use of high powered lenses and magnifiers.
+They can prescribe and train you in the use of low vision glasses using high powered lenses and magnifiers.

 √ Examine eyes to detect vision problems such as nearsightedness, farsightedness and astigmatism